 Ah, Aggression in dogs, we get it!
 When your dog seems to attack and lung at everything they can see, regardless of how far away it might be, you really have a hard time understanding your dog’s behavior.
 Why does my dog become aggressive?
 Why is my dog aggressive toward men and not women?
-How come my dog is ok with some dogs, but, not others?
-How do I know which dogs or people my dog might bite?
+How come my dog is OK with some dogs, but, not others?
 Common questions for dog trainers.

-We love to train aggressive dogs because the majority of these cases are based on reducing fear, offering a better understanding of your dog and how to work with your dog to make it through previously dangerous encounters.
+We love to train aggressive dogs because the majority of these cases are based on reducing fear, frustration and anger.
+This is accomplish with a better understanding of your dog and how to work with your dog to make it through previously dangerous encounters.
 If it is found that the aggression is neutral, it can even be used as a sport or skill.
 Motley’s Dog Training methods and philosophy.

 Understanding Why Your Dog is Aggressive

 The reason your dog is aggressive is because they were born with the genetic potential to be aggressive or anxious.
 Learning, experience, and the method of changing behavior either make this potential to be an aggressive dog useful or dangerous.
-Helpful tip, all aggression based on anger, fear or anxiety is dangerous.
 Military Working Dogs, Police Dogs or Protection Dogs all think aggression is a sport, it is entertaining to them.
 This is rare.
-Most dog aggression is caused by, frustration, pain, fear, anger and/or anxiety.
-These are cognitive conditions called mood disorders and yes, dog aggression is often caused by a mood disorder.
+Needing to go to anger management classes for dogs or having social anxiety are examples cognitive conditions called mood disorders and yes, dog aggression is often caused by a mood disorder.
+Dogs can suffer from the same psychological conditions that people do and the same treatments used for us work for them too.

 Bad Habits, Good Habits Yes this is Conditioning